 There are new requirements and changes you need to follow to get your Grain Buyer and Grain Buy & Store licenses from the Minnesota Department of Agriculture.
-Changes to the law are set to take effect on July 1, 2020 and were updated June 27, 2022.
+Changes to the law took effect on July 1, 2020 and were updated June 27, 2022.
 They focus on financial reporting, contracts, exams, and bonding.
 You can find details here.

 What are the different types of licenses?